CoinFabrik/ClipboardShield/README.md

 * Tested on: Windows 10
 * Requeriments:
   * Windows 10 (64-bit)
-  * Administrator privileged (need for installation)
+  * Administrator privileged (required for installation)

 ### Installation Steps

 1. Download the latest binary release from [GitHub Releases](https://github.com/CoinFabrik/ClipboardShield/releases)
-2. Execute Binary `ClipboardShield.exe` to install the application.
+2. Run `ClipboardShield.exe` to install the application.
-3. Run `trayicon.exe` to monitor the service status. the application should be running in the system tray.
+3. Launch `trayicon.exe` to monitor the service status.
+The application should be running in the system tray.

-## Usage / 🧪 Testing
+## 📌 Usage Examples
 To verify the security measures:
 - Use a clipboard monitoring tool to check if unauthorized access is blocked.
 - Run a script that attempts to read the clipboard and confirm that access is denied.